intergrals/Catch-of-the-Day/readme.md

 - 05/05/2019: Added CSS to React components.
 - 13/05/2019: Made basic layout by adding more components.
 - 16/05/2019: Started using props.
 Modified header using props.
+- 16/05/2019: Changed Header into a stateless functional component.

 ## Useful Notes